dawnpatrol04/test-hosting-react/README.md

-# Getting Started with Create React App
+# React App Deployment Test

+This project is a test for deploying a React app to GitHub Pages.
+The actual React app should be visible at the GitHub Pages URL, not this README.

+If you're seeing this README instead of the React app, there might be an issue with the deployment process.

+## Development Information

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## Available Scripts
+### Available Scripts

 In the project directory, you can run: